- Posted on:July 14, 2024

 After several days of hard riding, the posse cornered the bandits that attempted to rob the bank at Northfield, Minnesota.
 Concealing themselves behind heavy brush and trees, the outlaws refused to surrender.
 A gunfight ensued killing one bandit, disabling two others, and leaving one, Bob Younger, with the ability to stand and offer an, “I surrender.”
 Just as he said that, a shot entered his chest.
-The posse descended on the battered group revealing three starved, exhausted survivors.
+The posse descended on the battered group, which revealed three starved, exhausted survivors.
 As the posse helped the outlaws to a wagon for transport to town, they learned that part of the group escaped.
 They killed Charlie Pitts, Bob Younger suffered from the chest wound and shattered elbow, Jim Younger had a horrific wound from a bullet lodged inside his upper cheek, and Cole Younger held eleven new bullets in his body.
 But what happened to the more famous Frank and Jesse James?

 With the capture of a portion of the gang, the authorities, as well as the public, first learned of the dynamics of the outlaw band.
-One outlaw, and in essence the only one willing to talk, Cole Younger emerged as a larger-than-life figure.
-Several years a later, a ballad written about him contained lyrics such as:
+One outlaw, and in essence the only one willing to talk, Cole Younger, emerged as a larger-than-life figure.
+Several years later, a ballad written about him contained lyrics such as:

 “I am a bandit highwayman, Cole Younger is my name.